 Carol Singing in Trafalgar Square

 The towering Norwegian spruce in Trafalgar Square has been an annual gift to London since 1947.
-And every afternoon this December, there’ll be various community choirs pitching up at its base to spread festive cheer with classic carols.
+And as always, you can expect various community choirs to pitch up at its base to spread festive cheer with classic carols.

 Details: Throughout December (dates TBC), usually 4-9pm weekdays, 2-7pm weekends | Trafalgar Square | Free

 The Royal Albert Hall is holding far too many Christmassy concerts to list here, but they include A Christmas Gaiety with performances by drag artists Cheddar Gorgeous and Le Gateau Chocolat; a live orchestral play-along with Home Alone; big band nights; Christmassy jazz; Handel’s Messiah, singalong carols, performances by the London Community Gospel Choir, festive soul with Trevor Nelson and swing with Rick Astley; and The Nutcracker with Birmingham Royal Ballet.

 Details: Throughout December | Royal Albert Hall, Kensington Gore, SW7 2AP | ~£12-100